zinabat/kitport/README.md

 ```
 Verify the application is being served correctly at the URI specified in the .env file.

+A setup page should be displayed.
+This page allows a one-time setup of a super-administrative user.

 ## Notes
 * Sound of its own making - Robert Morris
 * didactic function